Evert-R/milestone-one/README.md

 - Releaseparty section with an embedded youtube video of the releaseparty.
 - Back cover of the record.
 - Footer with credits and links to contributers to both the website as the record.
+- Form to sign up for future updates by mail.

 ### Optional Features
 - Option to switch to the dutch language.